omeka/classic-enduser/Plugins/Editorial.md

 ![Editorial block with one reply, stating "awesome"](../doc_files/plugin_images/editorial_reply.png)

+### Editing and deleting comments
+Currently users are unable to delete comments.
+However, it is possible to edit your own comments.
+Go to the comment you would like to edit, make any needed fixes or updates, and save changes.

 ### Public side view
 Although the content of Editorial blocks is not visible to non-logged in users, they do show up on the public side view when you are logged in: